gmlewis/irmf/README.md

 An IRMF editor is in the works.
-Eventually, firmware for 3D printers will be written that natively read, parse, and use IRMF files to generate physical objects with one or more materials.
+Eventually, firmware for 3D printers will be written that natively read, parse, and use IRMF files to generate physical objects with one or more materials... thereby completely eliminating the need for STL files, software slicers, and G-Code files.

 ## Who created IRMF?